 Everything in the household had to be the most efficient and effective way of doing things.
 I rolled my eyes at my husband if he dirtied more pans and plates in the kitchen than necessary.
 I became frustrated when things didn’t work or when something didn’t go as planned.

 To compound the effect even further, I spent at least fifty hours a week finding inefficiencies and mistakes in financial processes and excel spreadsheets.

 In my pursuit for maximum efficiency, control and results, I saw life as string of issues waiting to be resolved as quickly as possible.

 And one big issue in early 2014 was my prevailing fear around quitting my job, even after realizing how I hid from change, reaching the tipping point, improving my mindset, letting go and meeting likeminded people.

 It still felt scary and irresponsible to quit without having another job or a plan aside from a six-month sabbatical.
 The immense privilege I had in considering this course of action wasn’t lost on me, but this actually worked against me as a reprimand to be grateful for (and to cling onto) the job I had.

 Originally, the leap date was tentatively slotted in February.
 As the date drew nearer, I realized there was a heavy block of resistance I couldn’t overcome.
 The date was pushed out to March… and then April.

 Why couldn’t I suck it up and take the plunge?
 Why couldn’t I commit to a date already?
-Why wasn’t there a quick fix or solution to this?
+And why wasn’t there a quick fix or solution for this?